LunarG/gfxreconstruct/BUILD.md

 Run either the `make` or `cmake --build .` command from the build directory to build the GFXReconstruct project source.

-For faster builds on multi-core systems with `make`, use `make -j` to specify the number of cores to use for the build.
+For faster builds on multi-core systems with `make`, use `make -jN` to specify the number of jobs that are allowed to run at the same time with the build.
 For example:
 ```
 make -j4
 ```

-For build systems that support ccache, enable it with the CMake `-DUSE_CCACHE=On` option.
+For build systems that support ccache, it can be enabled with the CMake `-DUSE_CCACHE=On` option.

 ## Install the project